karthikshivaram24/Twitter-News-Engagement-Data-Collection/README.md

 This repository contains code that was used to collect data for the following publication works

+**Prerequisites:**

+* Twitter API Academic Access
+* API related Credentials
+  * Bearer token, secret key etc ...
+* Install Twitter Search Client for Python (V2) (https://github.com/twitterdev/search-tweets-python/tree/v2)

 1. Detecting Criticism of Partisan News Media Online using Weakly Supervised Learning

 2. Understanding and Forecasting News Engagement on Twitter

 This Data collection process can be broken down into 4 phases